-I recently picked up Panda licorice for the first time at a local health food store.
-I had never heard of the brand, but I’m a sucker for raspberry licorice, so I opted for it over the Original Black flavor.
+I recently picked up Panda Licorice – Raspberry for the first time at a local health food store.
+I had never heard of the brand, but I’m a sucker for raspberry licorice, so I opted for it over the Original Black flavor (also called Original Soft).

 The weird thing about Panda licorice is that it seems to be a Finnish company and has been around since 1927! (according to the bag).
 That’s a pretty long time for a candy I have never heard of.
 They must have just gotten stateside in the last few years.

 The best fat-free, gelatin free, non-GMO licorice you can find at a health store (not a lot of competition)

 The licorice is marketed as a “healthy” licorice as they use many of the buzz words you would find common at a health food store.
 There are not organic, but they are (again, according to the bag) fat-free, gelatin free, non-GMO, with no preservatives.
 Oh, it’s also vegan, kosher certified, and made with no hydrogenated fats.
 It sounds a little too good to be true and the nutrition facts seem to confirm this.
 Though they are all of those things, they have just as many carbs as normal candy.
 Perhaps the only advantage is that you can tell yourself that this licorice is better for you than Twizzlers.

 What supremely impressive is that the candy’s ingredients are simple and readable.
 I always prefer a candy where you can understand what is going into it.
 Kudos to Panda licorice for actually practicing what it preaches!